Module Two: Circular Economy 101

 • Regenerate nature”

-These principals apply to all businesses, industries and personal behaviour, and is also applicable directly to the building and construction industries.
+These principles apply to all businesses, industries and personal behaviour — and that includes building and construction.
 However, as we saw in the video, we need to start moving away from the Linear Economy, or a take-make-use-waste system, and toward the Circular Economy.

-When it comes down to practice, a good place to start is with the Waste Hierarchy:
+We need to start slowing the flow of waste to landfill.
+When it comes to best practice, a strong place to start is with the Waste Hierarchy:

-Each level descends into lower and lower importance with Rethink being the most important to consider and Disposal the least.
-At all stages of a build and across all industries, theses methods should be considered.
+The hierarchy descends from most important to least, with Rethink being the most important to consider and Disposal the least.
+At all stages of a build and across all industries, the Waste Hierarchy should be considered and applied.

-For example, if you can design out waste at the beginning (Rethink) before you even start building, that’s where you’ll find you can Reduce the most.
+For example, if you can design out waste from the beginning (Rethink) before you even start building, that’s where you’ll find you can Reduce the most.

-Jones found out that if they had made better design decisions at the beginning of the project, they could have reduced waste by 30-40%!
-That is huge!
+Jones found that if they had made different decisions at earlier stages they could have reduced site waste by up to 30-40%…that’s huge!

 Next